How To Create the Xcode Configuration Settings File

 STEP

-Uncheck the all items in “Targets”, select the destination, enter the file name and click “Create”.
+Uncheck all items in “Targets”, select the destination, enter the file name and click “Create”.

-The build configuration files are not targeted to a build target, even if the configuration is for a specific target.
+The build configuration files are not targeted to a specific build target, even if the configuration is for a particular target.

 Select the save destination and enter the file name